Flowpoint Marketing

 - Direct access: questions go to the person running your account first, not a general support queue.

-- Readouts you can use: what changed, what we are seeing in leads and booked work, and what we would try next.
+- Readouts you can use: what changed, what we are seeing in leads and inquiries, and what we would try next.

 - Scope that matches reality: the mix of web, ads, and tools follows what the audit and ongoing numbers say, not a fixed package we reuse every time.